charl-potgieter/ArchInstall/Readme.txt

  - Extract the virtualbox machine as a tarball rather than rsync in order to maintain linux file permissions and owners on the windows host.

- - Download the folders to exclude from the tarball from this respository
+ - Download the folders to exclude from the tarball from this respository curl -L https://raw.githubusercontent.com/charl-potgieter/ArchInstall/master/VirtualTarExclFile > /mnt/ExclFile

- - Split the tarball to ensure that it does not get too big for FAT32 file system curl -L https://raw.githubusercontent.com/charl-potgieter/ArchInstall/master/VirtualTarExclFile > /mnt/ExclFile

- - Utilise the below command to tar tar --exclude-from=ExclFile --xattrs -czpvf - / | split --bytes=50MB - export.tar.gz_
+ - Split the tarball to ensure that it does not get too big for FAT32 file system tar --exclude-from=/mnt/ExclFile --xattrs -czpvf - / | split --bytes=50MB - /mnt/export.tar.gz_